Star Trek poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
-By mapping Star Trek against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Trek within its genre.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+By mapping Star Trek against these established plot points, we can identify how J.J.
+Abrams utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Trek within the action genre.

 Plot Points by Act